drcereceres/UpStream/src/readme.txt

 Added:
 * Tags can now be assigned to Projects

+Changed:
+* "Comments on <section>" options labels were renamed to "Disable Discussion on <section>"

 Fixed:
 * Fixed a couple of strings not being translated as they should